 I go on about my life when people around me get bad news, but I don’t go on about it with the zest that perhaps I should.
 And when I myself am on the receiving end of a fantastic load of crap, I do what any reasonable person would do.
 I break things and tear stuff apart.

 Fortunately, those things I break and tear are eggs and bread.
 I bash some eggs and whisk them into milky, creamy, sugary oblivion.
-I pour it all over a destroyed loaf of bread and let it get soggy.
-(Soggy bread?
-Gross).
-I give a shot of alcohol for good measure.
+I pour it all over a destroyed loaf of bread and let it soak in.
+Sometimes I give it a shot of alcohol for good measure.
 It’s nothing but a giant mess.

 I walk away.
 Let it sit for a while.
-It soaks it all in.
-Then it takes a little heat.
-And comes out golden.
+Make it take a little heat.
+And it comes out golden.
 A perfect desert from seemingly nothing but a mess.
 Enjoy.

 - ½ cup dried cherries